-- G. A trial with enteral nutrition must be documented, with appropriate attention to dilution, rate, and alternative formulas to address side effects of diarrhea. - H. PN can be covered in a recipient with the ability to obtain partial nutrition from oral intake or a combination of oral/enteral or oral/enteral/parenteral intake as long as the following criteria are met: - 1.
-A permanent condition of the alimentary tract is present which has been deemed to require parenteral therapy because of its severity; - 2.
-A permanent condition of the alimentary tract is present which is unresponsive to standard medical management; and - 3.
-The person is unable to maintain weight and strength. - I. If the medical necessity criteria for parenteral nutrition are met, medically necessary nutrients, administration supplies and equipment are covered.
+- A permanent condition of the alimentary tract is present which has been deemed to require parenteral therapy because of its severity; - A permanent condition of the alimentary tract is present which is unresponsive to standard medical management; and - The person is unable to maintain weight and strength. - If the medical necessity criteria for parenteral nutrition are met, medically necessary nutrients, administration supplies and equipment are covered.
 PN solutions containing little or no amino acids and/or carbohydrates would be covered only in situations stated in B.1, 2, or 4 above.